Nnadijoshuac/telegram-dlmm-bot/PLAN.md

 ## 🎯 What Was Set Up

-A complete and **HACKATHON-READY** Telegram bot for managing Saros DLMM DeFi positions with TypeScript, featuring:
+A complete and **HACKATHON-POLISHED** Telegram bot for managing Saros DLMM DeFi positions with TypeScript, featuring:
 - Grammy framework for Telegram bot functionality ✅
 - Saros DLMM SDK integration with real SOL price data ✅
 - Clean project structure with proper separation of concerns ✅